 As you can see, there are many ways to get your charge dropped or dismissed.
 But for that to happen, first you need to see a knowledgeable criminal defense attorney such as Neal Davis.

-Neal Davis has succeeded in getting many charges dropped or dismissed before a case goes to trial - and he may be able to help you, too.
+Neal Davis is no stranger to examining factors such as insufficient evidence, Fourth Amendment violations, and procedural errors.
+He has succeeded in getting many charges dropped or dismissed before a case goes to trial - and he may be able to help you, too.